knmitov/knmitov/README.md

 ## Hi there, I'm Kiril 👋

 ### 🚀 About Me
-I'm a seasoned Full Stack Developer with over 10 years of experience, specializing in technologies like Symfony, Laravel, Vue, Nuxt, Docker, Tailwind, and more.
+I'm a seasoned Full Stack Developer with over 8 years of experience, specializing in technologies like Symfony, Vue, Nuxt, Docker, Tailwind, and more.
 Currently, I'm embracing the dynamic world of freelancing and am open to exciting new opportunities.

 👨‍💻 I love building things that live on the internet, whether that be websites, applications, or anything in between.

 ### 🛠 Skills
-- **Backend**: Symfony, Laravel
+- **Backend**: Symfony
 - **Frontend**: Vue, Nuxt
 - **Styling**: Tailwind CSS
 - **Containerization**: Docker, Docker Swarm